camille-lanuel/SOCG_2025_submission_implementation_epsilon_net/README.md

     - Hyperbolic_Dirichlet_domain_2: code to compute a Dirichlet domain from fundamental domain whose vertices are the same point on the surface

-  - demos: two demos, used to produce the images seen in the paper (see [Execution of the demos](#execution-of-the-demos))
+  - demos: two demos, used to produce the figures seen in the paper in Sections 8 & 9 (see [Execution of the demos](#execution-of-the-demos))

   - benchmarks: code we used to run the benchmarks presented in the paper

 - results: the complete benchmarks results presented in the paper.
 The file results_summary.ods contains a compilation and a summary of the results (for example, the computation of the average of each indicator).

-# Running the project
+# Running the code

 ## CGAL installation

 We provide our version of CGAL in the "cgal" folder.
 It is based on an obsolete version of Loïc Dubois' CGAL branch (in the Hyperbolic_surface_triangulation_2 folder).
 If you already have CGAL installed on your computer, please use our version to compile our code as it won't work with your version.
-You must install the [essential third party dependencies](https://doc.cgal.org/latest/Manual/thirdparty.html), as well as Qt6 to run our project.
+You do not need to build CGAL to run our code, as it is a header only library.
+However, you must have the [essential third party dependencies](https://doc.cgal.org/latest/Manual/thirdparty.html) and Qt6 installed.

 ## Compilation of the demos